prateekdhole2002/OIBSIP_TASK4/README.md

-Title : Email Detection usnig Python
+Title : Email Spam Detection with Machine Learning

 Description : In this project the model is trained to detect the spam mails.
 The project includes data processing, model training and evaluation.